Can An Irrevocable Trust Do A 1031 Exchange?

 Yes, an irrevocable trust can do a 1031 exchange under certain circumstances.

 A trust is when a benefactor, or grantor, designates a third party, called a trustee, to manage their assets.
-The two main types common in real estate are revocable trusts and irrevocable trusts.
+Real estate has two main types: revocable and irrevocable trusts.

-The major difference between the two is how to change the terms of the trust.
+The major difference between the two is how to change the trust terms.
 The grantor can change a revocable trust at any time.
-Conversely, the grantor cannot modify an irrevocable trust once they establish it.
+Conversely, the grantor cannot modify an irrevocable trust once it is established.

 There are also different tax implications.
 In a revocable trust, property and assets still belong to the grantor, and they are liable for paying income tax.
 A separate tax return is not filed.

 In an irrevocable trust, the grantor gives up all rights to the assets.
-The trust files Income taxes, and they report all earnings and tax liabilities using a tax identification number (EIN) assigned to the trust.
+The trust files income taxes, and reports all earnings and tax liabilities using a tax identification number (EIN) assigned to the trust.

-It is possible for both types of trusts to facilitate a 1031 exchange.
+Both types of trusts can facilitate a 1031 exchange.
 Here, we will discuss how an irrevocable trust can do a 1031 exchange.

 How Does An Irrevocable Trust Work?